jbiatek/BSGRulebook/rulebook.md

 The lines of succession are not applied automatically.
 For example, if a human player who was not Admiral is executed and comes back as Helena Cain, the current Admiral retains their title even though Helena Cain is first in line.
 However, if the Admiral later revealed as a Cylon or was sent to the Brig, then Cain would receive the title when it gets re-allocated since she is first in the line of succession.

 #### President
-The President controls the hand of Quorum cards and gets to make some choices on Crisis Cards.
+The President controls the hand of Quorum cards and has to make choices on Crisis Cards.

 The hand of Quorum cards follows the President title if a new character becomes President.
 Quorum cards that have already been drawn into the President's hand are given to the new President, they are not discarded and they are not kept by the outgoing President.
 Quorum cards should be kept secret from other players until used.
 The President title card provides an additional action to draw Quorum cards, and some locations can only be used by the President.